Soft Gingerbread Cookies are such a festive Christmas cookie! They’re so fun for kids and adults to decorate.

 - Add the egg and molasses and beat on medium speed just until incorporated

-- Add the drying ingredients and mix together on low speed just until fully mixed
+- Add the dry ingredients and mix together on low speed just until fully mixed

 - Separate the gingerbread cookie dough into 2 equal parts and shape into a disk.
 Wrap with plastic wrap and refrigerate for at least 1 hour